Praqma/atlassian-guides/confluence/confluence-6.4.0-standalone-to-7.4.3-datacenter.md

 It is expected that you test the complete plan on some test infrastructure.
 When successful, **only then** perform the production migration.

 ## Pre-flight checks/preparation:
+* Make sure that you/client/business are aware of the add-ons/plugins which will **not** be upgrade-able, and if the client/business is willing to sacrifice the functionality previously provided by those add-ons/plugins.
 * In case your Confluence instance looks up user information from a Jira server (Crowd), then make sure that the new Confluence (test and production) servers' IP addresses are added to the "Jira User Server" on production Jira instance. `Jira -> Settings -> User management -> Jira user server`
 * In case your Confluence instance looks up user information from a LDAP/AD server, then make sure that the new Confluence (test and production) servers' IP addresses are allowed to access the LDAP/AD.
 * Have a SSL reverse-proxy/load-balancer ready with session affinity and WebSockets support.
 This will be configured later to point to your new Confluence (test or production) setup.